What is OCR?

 Intelligent Character Recognition (ICR)

-ICR goes further by reading handwritten text.
+ICR is designed to read handwritten text.
 It learns and adapts to different handwriting styles, improving accuracy over time.

 Optical Mark Recognition (OMR)

-OMR is used to capture data from forms such as surveys and tests, where respondents fill in checkboxes or circles.
+OMR is used to capture data from forms like surveys and tests, where respondents fill in checkboxes or circles.
 It is widely used in educational testing and market research to speed up data collection and analysis.

 Challenges in OCR